"The result will be read publicly”: Mohbad’s wife voluntarily agrees to do DNA

-Mohbad’s Widow Wummi Finally Opts for Voluntary DNA Without Court Order, Shares Procedures
+Mohbad’s Widow Wummi Allegedly Opts for Voluntary DNA Without Court Order, Shares Procedures

-- A live call from a family member revealed that the mother of decided to undergo the medical prcoess without any court order
+- A live call from a family member revealed that the mother of one decided to undergo the medical process without any court order

-- Following that, the call shared more juicy details on the differences going on between Wummi and her father in-law, Joseph Aloba
+- The telephone conversation shared more juicy details on the ongoing face-off between Wummi and her father in-law, Joseph Aloba

 Omowunmi Aloba, the wife of the late Nigerian singer Ilerioluwa Oladimeji Aloba, aka Mohbad, has voluntarily agreed to confirm their son Liam's DNA.